January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 Actionable takeaways

-1. Embed invites into onboarding and first‑use flows.
+1. Embed invites into onboarding and early usage moments.

-2. Simplify invite UX to one click or an email field.
+2. Simplify invite UX to one click or a single email field.

 3. Trigger invites at moments of high engagement.